Research Creation

 ep.
 01

-You’re at the south-west corner of Mutual St. and Carlton St., just a few blocks from Toronto’s “gay village.”
-A red-brick, four-story Victorian mansion stands before you.
-Most nights, this building is home to Club Toronto, a working-class, gay men’s bathhouse.
-But tonight, the Pussy Palace takes over.
-The theme of this iteration: “Night of 2000 Pussies, and cismen are kindly uninvited.
-The atmosphere is electric and liberatory.
+You’re standing at the southwest corner of Mutual and Carlton—just a few blocks from Toronto’s queer village.
+A red-brick, four-story Victorian mansion looms before you.
+Most nights, it’s home to Club Toronto, a low-end gay men’s bathhouse.
+But tonight, the Pussy Palace takes over, and cis men are kindly uninvited.
 Get ready to investigate the limits of personal pleasure and shared desire without hesitation or apology.

 ep.
 02